THEFINALSOLDIER/LS_Project/README.md

 ```
 ----
 ### Python
-Under the python portion of this project i will be using pandas to clean and preprocess the data with pandas,While also perfroming EDA with Matplotlib/Seaborn
+Under the python portion of this project i used pandas to clean and preprocess the data with pandas,While also perfroming EDA with Matplotlib/Seaborn
 > These codes are carried out with the "retail_sales_dataset.csv" as found in the description
 ----
 #### Codes